emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-O2``
 	Like ``-O1``, but with various JavaScript-level optimizations and LLVM ``-O3`` optimizations.

-	.. note:: This is the recommended setting for a release build, offering slower compilation time in return for the smallest and fastest output.
+	.. note:: This is a reasonable setting for a release build.

 .. _emcc-O3:

 ``-O3``
 	Like ``-O2``, but with additional JavaScript optimizations that can take a significant amount of compilation time.

+	.. note:: This is a good setting for a release build.

 .. _emcc-Os: